 - Confirm the booking: you might get a few dropouts once you have the date set, as things can change.

 - Collect the money: Let the hens know how to pay their share and the deadline date.
 This will also give you a definite number of who is attending the hen party, once the money is paid.

 - Transport: Think about how you are getting to your location.
 If you are located in the same area everyone can organise travel together, should you be located in different areas of the country, it may be easier that everyone is responsible for getting themselves to the location.

 - Plan the finer details: Its time now to plan for the party games, getting the accessories for the bride, decorating the hotel room or place of stay, ordering any t-shirts or sashes and creating some hen party bags.
-There are so many ideas out there for hen party inspiration, cocktail popsicles, donut party, wine glass tags and any handbag essentials.
+There are so many ideas out there for hen party inspiration, cocktail popsicles, doughnut party, wine glass tags and any handbag essentials.

 Exhilarating water activities and lively nightclubs aren’t everybody’s cup of tea.
 A more relaxed and sophisticated weekend is a much better option for any brides-to-be who cringe at the sight of a feather boa and shots.